 But if you don’t want to pay $100 for a microphone (but trust me and everybody in the audio industry, it’s worth it) then you’ll still sound great with the Shure SM48.

 If you’re a complete noob when it comes to equipment, which I definitely was, then you’ll probably want to know which kind of chords/wires/cables you’ll need.

 For starters, you want to make sure you have the right cable(s) at the right size.

-For my regular set-up, I only need one 10-foot guitar cable to plug in my electric ukulele and one 15-foot microphone cable to plug into my Coolmusic BP60D, which I mentioned earlier.
+For my basic set-up, I only need one 10-foot guitar cable to plug in my electric ukulele and one 15-foot microphone cable to plug into my Coolmusic BP60D, which I mentioned earlier.

-If I ever use my multi-effects pedal, then I’ll use another 10-foot guitar cable.
+If I ever use any multi-effects pedal, then I’ll use another 10-foot guitar cable.

 Oh, and if you use a microphone, then you’ll probably want to get a proper microphone stand.
 If you’re singing into your mic, then it wouldn’t hurt to get a foam cover to reduce the explosive booming from “P” and “B” sounds.

 And speaking of stands, you might want to consider getting an adjustable music stand if you want to have a nice place to hold your music/chord book/lyric sheets.